-Certain snowmobiles are designed for an operator only, others can allow one passenger only, and others can allow up to two passengers.
+Certain snowmobiles are designed for an operator (1-UP) only, others can allow one passenger (2-UP).
 Refer to the registretion papers on the vehicles to know if any particular snowmobile can accommodate passengers or not, and if so, how many.
 Always respect those indications.
 Overloading is dangerous because snowmobiles are not designed for it.